Rytisgit/Hashing/README.md

 ## Commandline Options

+#### Sukompiliuoti

-`g++ -O3 main.cpp -o hash`
+`g++ -O3 main.cpp -o hashing`

 ### -t testing mode

 Testing converts to bitsets of size 6 and compares matching 0 and 1 in same positions and divides by total bit length.

-Other test generates random strings of size 6 and adds them to a set, so instead of 2 different strings compared to each other all previous strings get compared to the current one to see if same hash was generated. ()
+Other test generates random strings of size 6 and adds them to a set, so instead of 2 different strings compared to each other all previous strings get compared to the current one to see if same hash was generated.
+(BlackDude22 idea)

 ![testavimo duomenys](https://i.imgur.com/NGBRGFp.png "testavimo duomenys")